 Now Dr. Barbara Ingham, of the University Wisconsin-Madison, has actually done some research on steam canners, and she has found they work pretty well.
 She has convinced the National Center for Home Food Preservation, the USDA division that oversees home canning, to approve the use of steam canners.

-If possible, check the temperature of the steam—it should measure 212 degrees F—by inserting a thermometer through a vent hole.
-(Actually, if you live above sea level the temperature will be somewhat lower.)
+If possible, check the temperature of the steam—it should measure 210 to 212 degrees F—by inserting a thermometer through a vent hole.

 If you’re canning at an altitude of 1,000 feet or higher, you should process your jars longer, just as you would in a boiling-water bath.

 Before the routine use of mason jars or even paraffin in the home kitchen, olive oil was often used, in America as well as Europe, to seal air out of jars of vinegar-pickled vegetables.
 When you’re canning pickles in the modern way today, oil might seem a superfluous addition—if it didn’t make the vegetables look and taste so good after they’re drawn, unctuously gleaming, from the jar.

 Once you’ve pried off the lid and stored the jar in the fridge, though, the oil can partially or totally solidify.
 That doesn’t make for such a pretty pickle.
 Here’s how Matt, one reader of The Joy of Pickling, encountered this problem:

 I’m a beginner to this experience, and have made a few pickle recipes from your Joy book.
 I have a question relating to a recipe I did of the olive oil pickles (page 98).
 I did as instructed, and opened around 4 weeks after pantry storage.
 They tasted amazing!
 After about a week in the fridge, however, the opened jar formed small, white beads at the top.
 They vary in diameter, but all quite smaller than the mustard seeds.